libp2p/js-libp2p-webrtc-star/DEPLOYMENT.md

 ## SSL & Localhost Development

-Since working with localhost is a bit tricky at the moment, there have been recommendations for proxy servers.
+Since working with localhost is a bit tricky at the time of writing, we recommend using proxy servers for the deployment.
 Here's a turnkey build for a signalling server which supports SSL.

 1. `touch docker-compose.yml`, paste in the compose file below, and run `DOMAIN=<yourdomain.com> docker-compose up`.
 2. Visit yourdomain.com:9999.
 Voila!
 Tu